jankeromnes/gecko-dev/testing/marionette/doc/Protocol.md

 This means that the server implementation does not need to send the reply precisely in the order of the received commands: if it receives multiple messages, the server may even reply in random order.
-It is therefore strongly adviced that clients take this into account when imlpementing the client end of this wire protocol.
+It is therefore strongly advised that clients take this into account when imlpementing the client end of this wire protocol.

 This is required for pipelining messages.
 On the server side,